• Skip to main content

 Summer River Rangers participate in weekly career development workshops and learn the principles of environmental education, how to be an effective educator, and complete a portfolio to show their proficiency in the field.
 Portfolios are submitted to the Colorado Alliance for Environmental Education (CAEE) at the end of the summer to become a Certified Apprentice Environmental Educator if proficiency is shown.

 The position runs for the entire summer (12 weeks), is full-time hours, and includes two Greenway Leadership Corps events.
-In June, the River Ranger team goes whitewater rafting on the Arkansas River.
-In July, Rangers go trail building along the Poudre River.
+Rangers go trail building along the Poudre River.
 Time spent trail building will be paid time for River Rangers.
+And, they’ll participate in a water-sport adventure as well!

 See open positions and apply to be a Summer River Ranger on our Employment page.